 ‘I stayed wet through like the others on the tanks near the gun.
 Finally the German ship came alongside.
 By this stage Starfish was only four or five feet out of the water at the stern.
 The Germans pulled us on board’

 Having swallowed a larger quantity of oil Donald Bowra was in serious trouble as a combination of exhaustion and waterlogged clothing began to drag him under.
-He was in a half-drowned state when a German sailor roughly hauled him out then threw him on the deck of M5 (K Dierksen).
+He was in a half-drowned state when a German sailor roughly hauled him out then threw him on the deck of M5 (K. Dierksen).
 When he regained his senses he found himself sprawled out on the deck.
 He looked up to see two men clad in leather jackets, sternly pointing rifles in his direction.
 When the last of the forty British sailors was taken below, some of the captives glimpsed Starfish.
 The gun barrel was twisted like a corkscrew.
 The German sailors managed to secure a line between one of the buoys and the three inch gun.
 Nevertheless Starfish had shipped to much water to remain afloat for long.
-At 19:10 (BrT) Starfish sank.
+At 19:10hrs Starfish sank.

 For the crew of Starfish as for the Undines, a journey that had started in Blyth was to end in Nazi Germany.
-M7 docked at the South Jetty, Wilhelmshaven just before dawn on the 10th of January.
-The first snows of Winter had fallen on the quayside but this did not deter the authorities from holding a rapturous reception for the A/S crews.
+M7 docked at the South Jetty, Wilhelmshaven just before dawn on of January 10th The first snows of Winter had fallen on the quayside but this did not deter the authorities from holding a rapturous reception for the A/S crews.
 In the holds the captives listened to brass band music interspersed with cheers as medals were dished out at their expense.
 Minus shoes and socks, clad only in paper-thin overalls, the prisoners were frog marched down the quayside to a torrent of abuse from German civilians.
 The German A/S crews remained aloof from this Nazi ritual humiliation, mindful perhaps, that fate was fickle.
 The officers and senior rates were separated from the rest who were thrust inside a grim Kriegsmarine barracks.

 Donald and his mates found themselves in a drab, unheated classroom fitted with a double tier of bunks, A pail containing potato soup was placed in the middle of the floor but there were few takers.
 Men conversed warily, rightly suspecting that the room was bugged.
 The Germans wanted to identify telegraphists in order to learn more about ASDIC.
 One by one the submariners were removed for interrogation.
-Donald Bowra’s term came at 03:30.
+Donald Bowra’s turn came at 03:30hrs.
 Two armed guards marched him into a room containing a desk and a couple of chairs, one of them occupied by a middle aged German officer who bade Donald to be seated.
 Donald was asked for, and gave, his name, rank and serial number.
 He responded to all other questions with a shake of the head and a shrug of the shoulders.
 The German officer spoke excellent English.
 He attempted to draw Donald into seemingly innocent conversation.
 He casually asked Donald if he could remember the precise time that Starfish had left Blyth ?
 The Stoker was unable to hide his surprise.
 Yes, not only did he know all about Blyth, he could list all the Blyth and Dundee boats which regularly patrolled the Helgoland Bight.
 The list was accurate.
 Admiralty did not realise until late 1940 that German naval intelligence, B-Dienst had broken the British Naval Cypher Number One as early as 1935.
 Donald merely shrugged when more questions were put to him.
 The German officer assured him that if he was to answer the questions, he could assure him that his circumstances would improve dramatically.
 Again Donald shrugged.
 The German officer gave up.
 At a given signal the two guards re-entered the room and marched Donald back to the classroom.
 All the ratings were given identical interrogations but contrary to the Geneva Convention the officers were held in solitary confinement for a week.
 Eventually a convoy of cattle trucks turned up to take to prisoners to Oflag IX(a) Spangenburg Castle, where they were reunited with the crew of Undine.
 For both crews the next six years would be long ones.

 Time was also weighing heavily on the mind of Ruth Strong in Carlisle.
 It was Friday, January 12th.
 All the wedding arrangements had been made.
 All that was missing was the Groom, Jack Dunwell.
 Ruth knew something was wrong.
 Jack always rang her on his return from patrol.
 Fully realising that Seahorse must be overdue, she plucked up the courage to telephone HMS Elfin.
 Unfortunately not even Jock Bethell himself could have given Ruth, the Rev. Cockburn or any of the other Seahorse dependents now bombarding the base with anxious calls, any information for nothing had been heard from the submarine since she left the South Harbour on Boxing Day.